Total Overdose: Plot

 Ramiro engages and dispatches Morales' henchmen, finally killing Morales, obtaining a letter from Morales' safe.
 He finds out that the letter was sent to Morales by a man named PM (probably Papa Muerte).
 The letter said that PM's DEA informant The Eagle had forewarned him of the DEA ambush.
 PM had supplied Morales' men with weapons and artillery through Elvez Autos.
 Ramiro infiltrates Elvez Autos and finds a bunch of papers depicting coffins and enough ammunition for a small army: he infiltrates Elvez's Villa through the sea and finds bodies of DEA agent Pierson and the other agents in coffins.
 Interrogating Elvez, Ramiro learns that Papa Muerte had ordered him to supply Cesar Morales with guns to get rid of the DEA agents; General Montanez was to deliver the payment and had done so.
 Ramiro kills Elvez and escapes the villa with the police and the military in pursuit.

 Ramiro then goes to the jungle to Montanez's military base, extracting information about Papa Muerte and the DEA spy.
-Ram engages and kills Montanez, escaping the jungle.
+Ramiro engages and kills Montanez, escaping the jungle.
 Trust finds out that Papa Muerte had planned to sneak into the DEA and steal the contraband cocaine which the DEA had seized, leaving a bomb to cover their tracks.
 Ramiro waits at Angel's apartment for extraction, only to find Papa Muerte's henchmen trying to kill him: meanwhile, Agent Johnson reveals himself as the Eagle and induces Tommy and Trust with a lethal drug overdose, although Tommy is able to patch Ramiro in to hear that Johnson had kidnapped Angel and killed their father.
 Ramiro returns to the DEA, fighting through Muerte's henchmen to save Tommy and Trust with an antidote while Johnson escapes on an armored train with Angel.
 Using a locomotive to carry the bomb away, Ramiro pursues and boards Johnson's train.
 Johnson, separating the coaches from the engine, battles Ramiro until Trust sends air support to destroy a canyon bridge ahead: Ramiro rescues Angel, and they jump over the broken rail on a dirtbike as the train falls into the canyon, dragging a trapped Johnson to his doom.